Get insider access

 Our Verdict

-The Sennheiser HD 600 are great for neutral listening and deliver a well-balanced frequency response.
+The Sennheiser HD 600 are great for neutral sound and deliver a well-balanced frequency response that's well-aligned with our target.
 Instruments and vocals are clear and crisp, and their open design gives these headphones a spacious and immersive soundstage.
-However, like most open-back headphones, they lack rumble and slam in the bass range.
-Their impedance and sensitivity also mean you'll need an amp or soundcard to drive them.
+However, like most open-back audiophile headphones, they lack rumble and slam in the bass range.
+They control their own sound profile well, with only some small peaks in their treble range that add brightness.
+Their impedance and sensitivity means you'll need an amp or soundcard to drive them, though.

 Pros